 - 20-30% fats during their high activity times.

 Hopefully, we all know that not all carbohydrates, proteins and fats are equal.
-This is where Chinese food energetics shines–we need to view the whole energetics of the foods and how it affect the body.
+This is where Asian food energetics shines–we need to view the whole energetics of the foods and how it affect the body.
 I guarantee the protein of tofu is not the same as the protein of lentils or beef–but I’m getting ahead of myself.